 Circuit routing and spacing

 Determining conductor density in routing will depend upon the number and width of signal conductors.
 For single and double-sided flex boards, the overall width of the base material should provide adequate surface area for coverlay film bonding.
-The base material also provides sufficient area for bonding.
-The table given below classifies feature size and spacing criteria based on the copper foil thickness.
+The base material also provides sufficient spacing for bonding.
+The table given below classifies trace width and spacing criteria based on the copper foil thickness.

 |Copper foil thickness||1/2 OZ||3/4 OZ||1 OZ|